 All bidders must complete a research ethics checklist.
 Checklists are considered by the research scrutiny panel to ensure that ethical considerations are given due review and approval.

 All commissioned research is subject to open and fair competition.
-We will advertise research projects over £50,000.
 After posting a research opportunity, we will allow a minimum of 4 weeks for researchers to submit their bids.
 Those who are successful at the shortlist phase will be invited to discuss their proposals.

 Current research projects